 Most scholarships available to entering freshmen are offered to students who are selected to participate in the annual Presidential Scholarship Competition.
 The competition for freshmen is held each year on a Friday in late November or early December.
 For online registration and more information please visit the official Presidential Scholarship Competition website.
 If you have additional questions, contact the Office of Admissions and New Student Programs at 478-445-0948.

-Other scholarships offered to incoming freshmen, such as the Distinguished Scholars Award and the Goizueta Foundation Scholarship, require a separate application.
+Other scholarships offered to incoming freshmen, such as the Goizueta Foundation Scholarship, require a separate application.
 For details, select these scholarships from the freshmen section on the right.

 Scholarships for Returning Students

 Each year, students currently enrolled at Georgia College who plan to return the following academic year have the opportunity to apply for Scholarships for Returning Students.
 Note that these scholarships are not available to incoming freshmen or transfer students.
 The scholarship application is typically available late Fall Semester for the upcoming academic year with most deadlines being in mid-February.
 The Financial Aid Office notifies all enrolled students by e-mail when the application is available and when the final deadline will be each year.

 General criteria for most of the Scholarships for Returning Students are as follows: